Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Main results in quantum spin chains

 \subsection{Currents and linearised Euler equations}

-The final set of results concerns the linearised Euler equations themselves.
-This is an application of the general hydrodynamic projection result.
+We prove the linearised Euler equations themselves as an application of the general hydrodynamic projection result.
 Contrary to traditional linear-response arguments, the linearised Euler equations are seen to arise not by state perturbations, but by hydrodynamic projections (see the discussion in Subsection \ref{ssectconsdens}).

 A nontrivial aspect of obtaining the Euler equations is to establish the existence of currents, with a continuity equation, for every local conserved density.
-Although local spin chain operators satisfying \eqref{currentchain} are local conserved densities, the opposite is not guaranteed by the formal construction -- and, of course, the projection results hold for conserved charges as per the formal definition.
-We find, however, that it is possible to extend the space of local observables in such a way that every local conserved density indeed satisfies \eqref{currentchain}.
-This extension is not guaranteed to hold at the level of the $C^*$ algebra, but it is guaranteed at the level of the GNS space; thus we speak of extending $\lo$, instead of $\mathfrak V$, and adjoin to $\lo$ elements of $\hi$.
+Although local spin chain operators satisfying \eqref{contintro} give local conserved densities, there is no guarantee that a local conserved density $\la q$ (i.e.~$[\la q]\in\hicons_0^{\rm loc}$) possesses a current $\la j\in\lo$ with a continuity equation \eqref{contintro}.
+We find, however, that it is possible to extend the space of local observables in such a way that every local conserved density indeed has a local current and satisfies \eqref{contintro}.
+This extension holds at the level of the GNS space; thus we adjoin to $\lo$ elements of $\hi$.
 This, again, is a universal result, valid for every finite-range quantum spin chain.
-The general theorem corresponding to this is Theorem \ref{theocurrent}.
+The general theorem for the existence of currents is Theorem \ref{theocurrent}.